The Promise (Chris Cornell song): Background

 The song was first written by Chris Cornell after being approached by movie producer Eric Esrailian to write a song for his movie, The Promise.
 Cornell agreed, as the film's topic—the Armenian genocide—resonated with him.
 While he was not personally Armenian, his wife was Greek, and her family line had been affected by the genocide.
 He initially had reservations, being surprised that Serj Tankian of System of a Down was not asked to write the song, as Tankian was working on the movie itself, and had been quite outspoken about the genocide in the past, though with introspection and discussions with the production staff, he came to the understanding that he was a good combination of being neither too close, nor too far removed from the subject.

 Initial sessions for the song were difficult, with Cornell working a week on a completely different arrangement for the song before scrapping it and starting over.
 After starting over, the creation of the final version came together much faster, with Cornell no longer trying to force things on how the songs should sound.

 The song was released as a charity single on March 10, 2017, to help benefit the International Rescue Committee.
 It received a lyric video on the same date.
 On April 19, 2017, he performed the song live with Soundgarden drummer Matt Cameron and a string quartet on The Tonight Show Starring Jimmy Fallon.

 Themes and composition

 The song features Cornell on vocals, and an orchestrated instrumentation by Paul Buckmaster, a composer known for his past collaborations with Elton John and The Rolling Stones.
-The final version was recorded with a twenty four piece orchestra.
+The final version was recorded with a twenty-four-piece orchestra.
 The song was noted by Rolling Stone as a departure from the sound Cornell was known for with his work in grunge band Soundgarden.
 Spin described the track as "sounding a lot more like modern-day Peter Gabriel than Soundgarden and Audioslave."
-Cornell explained that the change in sound was an effort to fit the themes of movie, stating:
+Cornell explained that the change in sound was an effort to fit the themes of the movie, stating:

 The song is described as having gentle, acoustic verses leading into a powerful chorus containing a "lush orchestral" sound.
 The song's only live performance implemented a grand piano part as well.